 The best part?
 It’s so easy to give things away for free!
 Here are a couple of options.

-You could use a free e-book as a “lead magnet.”
-Tools like Beacon make it easy to turn a blog post into an e-book.
-Then use a pop-up form that prompts people to download your e-book in exchange for their email address.
+You could use a free ebook as a “lead magnet.”
+Tools like Beacon make it easy to turn a blog post into an ebook.
+Then use an email signup form that prompts people to download your ebook in exchange for their email address.

 You can even make the offer holiday-themed if you’re feeling festive.

-Another option is to give away a free (smaller) product if customers also buy something else.
+Another option is to give away a free (smaller) product with purchase.
 You can call this an upsell if you want, but customers view it as getting a gift.

 Maybe you offer a free candle if someone buys a gift basket, or a free gutter cleaning if someone puts a new roof on their house.
 The options are nearly endless and take very little time.